skip to content

 The University has a responsibility to ensure that all employees are eligible to live and work in the UK.

-Applicants should have (or expect to obtain by the start date) at least a good 2.1 degree in an Engineering or related subject.
-Knowledge or experience of structural analysis, numerical modelling and/or experimental testing is desirable.
-Industrial experience is welcome but not expected.
-A background in timber engineering is similarly welcome but not expected.
+Applicants should have (or expect to obtain by the start date) at least a good 2.1 degree in Engineering or Computer Science.

-EPSRC DTP studentships are fully-funded (fees and maintenance) for students eligible for Home fees.
-Full eligibility criteria can be found via the following link; https://www.postgraduate.study.cam.ac.uk/finance/fees/what-my-fee-status
+EPSRC ICASE studentships are fully-funded (fees and maintenance) for students eligible for Home fees.

-Applications should be submitted via the University of Cambridge Applicant Portal https://www.postgraduate.study.cam.ac.uk/courses/directory/egegpdpeg, with Dr Rob Foster identified as the potential supervisor.
-Applications may close early if the position is filled before the advertised date.
+Applications should be submitted via the University of Cambridge Applicant Portal www.graduate.study.cam.ac.uk/courses/directory/egegpdpeg, with Dr Brian Sheil identified as the potential supervisor.

 The University actively supports equality, diversity and inclusion and encourages applications from all sections of society.